nuhiii/CapstoneTwo_Deli/README.md

 ## Project Structure
 - **Main.java**: Entry point of the application.
 Triggers the display of the home screen.

+- **GUI.java**: Allows users to interact via a graphical user interface.

+- **UserInterface.java**: Displays screens and handles user interactions with logic flow for the CLI.

 - **Order.java**: Manages a collection of products (sandwiches, drinks, chips) and calculates the total price of the order.

 - **Product.java**: Abstract base class for different types of products (sandwiches, drinks, chips).

     - **Sandwich.java**: Class representing a sandwich with size, bread type, toasting option, and toppings.

+        - **SignatureSandwich.java** - Abstract class for various sandwich templates (BLT, Philly, etc).

+            - **BLT.java** - Class template for BLT sandwich that can be further customized.

-- **Topping.java**: Class representing a topping that can be added to a sandwich.
+            - **PhillyCheeseSteak.java** - Class template for Philly sandwich that can be further customized.

     - **Drink.java**: Class representing a drink with size and flavor.

     - **Chip.java**: Class representing chips with specific brand option.

-- **SignatureSandwich.java** - Abstract base class for various sandwich templates (BLT, Philly, etc).

-- **BLT.java** - Class template for BLT sandwich that can be further customized.

-- **PhillyCheeseSteak.java** - Class template for Philly sandwich that can be further customized.
+- **Topping.java**: Class representing a topping that can be added to a sandwich.

 - **FileManager.java**: Handles saving the order details to a file.

-- **UserInterface.java**: Handles user interactions and display logic for the CLI.

 ## Future Improvements
 - Further implement graphical user interface (GUI) (using Swing).